EBI-LRG/lrg-website/ref-seq-sources.md

         <a class="icon-external-link" href="http://www.ensembl.org/vep" target="_blank">VEP</a>
       </td>
       <td>
         VEP (Variant effect predictor) determines the effect of variants (SNPs, insertions, deletions, CNVs or structural variants) on genes, transcripts, and protein sequence.
-It is produced by Ensembl at EMBL-EBI.
+It is produced by Ensembl at EMBL-EBI. <a class="icon-external-link" href="https://www.ncbi.nlm.nih.gov/pubmed/27268795" target="_blank">McLaren W et al., 2016</a>
       </td>
     </tr>